Dog Training & Behavior Support

 Start by filling out the new client form.
 Based on your location, goals, and your dog’s needs, we'll follow up with personalized recommendations—whether that’s in-person training, virtual support, or a group class.

 The best way to get started is by filling out a new client form.
-Someone from my office will follow up promptly to walk you through your options and help you schedule a session.
+Someone from my office will follow up promptly to walk you through your options and help you schedule a session that feels like the right fit for both you and your dog.